-- Individual members of the group can be listed in the manuscript under the heading "Authors' Contributions".
+- Individual members of the group can be listed in the manuscript under the heading "Authors' Contributions" or in the Acknowledgements.
+See What are "collaborators" and where should they be listed?

 - If the paper is Pubmed-listed, the group members will be listed as "Collaborators", but do not appear in the author list (see screenshot below)